Ethnic groups in Metro Detroit: Bangladeshi American

 By 2001, many Bangladeshi Americans had moved from New York City, particularly Astoria, Queens, to the Hamtramck and the east side of Detroit.
 As of 2002 there were 1,790 people in the Wayne-Macomb-Oakland tricounty area with origins from Pakistan.
 In 2002 over 80% of the Bangladeshi population within Wayne, Oakland, and Macomb counties lived in Hamtramck and some surrounding neighborhoods in Detroit.
 That area overall had almost 1,500 ethnic Bangladeshis, almost 75% of Bangladeshis in the entire State of Michigan.
 Detroit Public Schools stated that the Detroit International Academy for Young Women has a "strong tie to the Bangladeshi community."
 DPS's sole Bangladeshi teacher certified in English as a second language teaches at Davison Elementary-Middle School.

 Chinese American

 As of 2002, Ethnic Chinese and Chinese American people are second largest Asian-origin ethnic group in the Wayne-Macomb-Oakland tri-county area.
 As of that year there were 16,829 ethnic Chinese, concentrated mainly in Troy, Rochester Hills, and Canton Township.
 As of 2012 Madison Heights also hosts a significant Chinese community.
 As of that year the largest still-operating Chinatown in proximity to Metro Detroit is located in the Chinatown of Windsor, Ontario.

 Filipino American

 As of 2002, the third largest group consisted of Filipino people, with 12,085 in the Wayne-Macomb-Oakland tri-county area.
-Filipinos first came to the area in the 1900s and a large number came in the 1960s after a political crisis occurred in the Philippines.
+Filipinos first came to the area in the 1900s from West Coast and a large number came in the 1960s after a political crisis occurred in the Philippines.